 Rethinking transformative pathways to equitable growth in Kenya: key research options for the Kenya’s Newton Utafiti Fund

-By Dr. Joanes Atela - African Centre for Technology Studies
+Dr. Joanes Atela - African Centre for Technology Studies (ACTS)

 My parents brought us up in a home of generosity.
 While I had always been interested in social change, I didn’t do much until my final year of medical school.
 After surviving a near fatal car accident with a friend, my outlook on life changed.
 I realized that the support and choices that we had, were not available to most patients at our hospital.
 Moved by the inequality in health and the needless loss of life, I decided to begin volunteering at the blood bank of our hospital and conduct health camps with the Red Cross.